grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 When the Tls handling code uses the certs and trust roots from the `CertificateProvider` to establish the connection, it will also now determine the SNI to set based on the parsed sni related fields available in the `CertificateProvider` and the hostname in the endpoint attributes.
+The precedence order mentioned in the `Proposal1` section will be used to determine the SNI to use.
+For example, if `UpstreamTlsContext.auto_host_sni` was set but there is no EDS hostname for the endpoint, but `UpstreamTlsContext.sni` is set, then it would use the value of the `UpstreamTlsContext.sni` if set.
+If no SNI value is determined, then it will no set SNI for the Tls handshake.

 [A81_xds_resource_validation]: A81-xds-authority-rewriting.md#xds-resource-validation